-Located right next to the Antwerp Central Railway station, in the centre of Antwerp BE is located the Antwerp Zoo.
+The Antwerp Zoo is located right next to the Antwerp Central Railway station, in the city centre.
 It is one of the oldest animal parks in the world.
 A new master plan for the whole park had to be designed, including the development of a new restaurant.

 The driving concept behind designing this unconventional intervention was enhancing the visitor experience, and putting it at the centre of a unique spatial narrative that leads from the city into the wilderness.